Product descriptions just aren’t enough anymore.

 I’m so sorry to do this to you, but I’ve got to use another Huckberry example.
 I honestly scoured the ecommerce jungle, and non-product focused seasonal guides are unfortunately few and far between.

-Just read Huckberry's Guide to Winter Camping, and this tactic will make a whole bunch more sense.
+Just read Huckberry’s Guide to Winter Camping on their blog, and this tactic will make a whole bunch more sense.

 By integrating products into the context of a helpful winter guide, Huckberry can establish their authority and expertise, assuring the reader this brand knows their stuff.